jankapunkt/moodle-js-webservices-lib/README.md

 9. Save changes
 10. run tests

+## Pull Requests

-Please create a branch for each service to test and merge your results into the "develop" branch.
+Contribution is always welcome!
+Please create a branch for each service version (such as 3.2) to test and merge your results into the "develop" branch.

+## Licence

+Jan Küster 2017 MIT Licence